KMFDM: Another line-up shift (2017–present)

 In April 2017, KMFDM revealed a new EP titled Yeah!; an album called Hell Yeah was released in August, with a U.S. tour planned in support of the releases for October.
 On June 23, Yeah! was released, followed by the release of Hell Yeah on August 18.
 Guitarists White and Hodgson were unavailable, so Konietzko recruited Chris Harms from Lord of the Lost to record the guitar parts.
 Harms, along with Lord of the Lost bandmates Pi (guitar) and Gared Dirge (keyboards), had been slated to perform as the live band for KMFDM's late 2017 tour.
 Lord of the Lost were unable to secure work visas to enter the U.S., so Andee Blacksugar was tapped to handle guitar tasks instead.

-Various highlights of the tour were captured live and can be heard on their fourth live album 'Live in the USSA', released the following year in 2018.
+Highlights of the tour were captured live and can be heard on their fourth live album 'Live in the USSA', released in 2018.
 The album sonically presents the band in a more stripped-down, drum laden heavy metal style containing their obligatory cutting guitar riffs, melded with the traditional keys, samples, programming and additional percussion courtesy of band mainstay Sascha Konietzko.

 The new quartet of Konietzko, Cifarelli, Selway, and Blacksugar announced the album, Paradise, for release on September 27, 2019.
 The band features a variety of guest appearances, including KMFDM co-founder Raymond Watts for the first time since 2003.
 In July 2022, the band announced a brand new album, Hyëna was released on September 9.
 The title track was revealed as a promotional single at the end of August.

 A new album commemorating KMFDM's 40 year anniversary (having formed on February 29, 1984) was released on February 2, 2024, entitled Let Go.